Russia spies may be chatting with 'tasty morsel' Snowden

 "He is a tasty morsel for any, any secret service, including ours.
 Any secret service would love to talk to him," said a Russian security source.

-Snowden, charged with disclosing secret U.S. surveillance programs, left Hong Kong for Moscow on Sunday and the WikiLeaks anti-secrecy group said he was heading for Ecuador, where he wants political asylum.
+Snowden, charged with disclosing secret U.S. surveillance programmes, left Hong Kong for Moscow on Sunday and the WikiLeaks anti-secrecy group said he was heading for Ecuador, where he wants political asylum.

 Russia's Federal Security Service (FSB) did not immediately respond to a request for comment by Reuters.
 But a former officer of its Soviet predecessor, the KGB, said Russia was unlikely to miss out, assuming Snowden is willing to cooperate.